 Prone to cracking.
 Although very durable, granite can crack or chip if it is hit just right.
 Typically, it is more prone to cracking on the corner overhang when a heavy object is dropped.
 If this occurs, you can contact a granite specialist to repair the damages.

 Color options.
 Because quartz is a manufactured product, it is available in a wide range of colors that you can’t find in granite countertops.
 There are hundreds of design options available in every hue, from neutral whites and greys to bolder colors like reds and blues.
 The overall appearance can also appear richer than some natural stone.
+Epitome, Organic white, Ocean Foam, are some of the best options but you can find more by checking our inventory list.

 Durable/crack resistant.
 Quartz is more durable than granite because it’s made from one of the strongest natural minerals on earth.
 Because it is a man-made, engineered stone it is a little more forgiving in this department.
 Therefore, it won’t chip or crack easily.